theupdateframework/specification/tuf-spec.md

 one, and so on.
-Likewise, the metadata of the first delegation will override that of the second delegation, the metadata of the second delegation will override that of the third one, etc. In order to accommodate prioritized delegations, the "roles" key in the DELEGATIONS object above points to an array of delegated roles, rather than to a hash table.
+Likewise, the metadata of the first delegation will override that of the second delegation, the metadata of the second delegation will override that of the third one, etc. In order to accommodate prioritized delegations, the "roles" key in the <a>DELEGATIONS</a> object above points to an array of delegated roles, rather than to a hash table.

 The metadata files for delegated target roles has the same format as the